Chaojing-Li/EXACT-EXperimental-Adaptive-Control-Testbed-for-Transit/README.md

 # Environment setup

-The follwing steps guide you thorough how to build up the environment for running the `EXACT`.
+The following steps will guide you through the process of setting up the environment.

 **Bulid virtual enviroment**